solidzone/mailmeteor-landing/mail-merge-gmail.md

 We’re going to use Google Apps Script, which makes it easy to create and publish Google add-ons.
 The script presented here was written by Martin Hawksey (@mhawksey).

-Here is the open-source code of the [script hosted on GitHub](https://github.com/googleworkspace/solutions/blob/master/mail-merge/src/Code.js).
+Here is the open-source code of the [script hosted on GitHub](https://github.com/googleworkspace/solutions/blob/master/mail-merge/src/Code.js){:rel="nofollow noreferrer"}.

 ![Create your own mail merge with Gmail using Apps Script](/assets/img/blog/mail-merge-gmail/mail-merge-apps-script-example.gif)